 This Form of Trafficking is on the Rise

-We've all spent a lot more time online in the past year.
+We've all spent a lot more time online because of the COVID-19 pandemic.
 Unfortunately, so have traffickers, and they are putting a growing number of children at risk of abuse.

-Online Sexual Exploitation of Children (OSEC) is a new form of trafficking, and its devastation is far-reaching.
+Online sexual exploitation of children is a form of trafficking, and its devastation is far-reaching.
 Put plainly, it’s the livestreaming of child sexual abuse for profit.

 What was once confined to brothels, bars, and back-alleys is now widely available on the internet, endangering even more children.
 Right now, real children are being abused in real-time and this abuse is directed by sex offenders from around the world from the comfort of their own homes.
 Most of these offenders come from the U.S., Australia, Canada, the UK, and Europe.

-This past year, livestreamed sexual abuse of children has tripled; it will only get worse unless we do something to stop it.
+In 2020, the livestreamed sexual abuse of children tripled; it will only get worse unless we do something to stop it.
 Vulnerable children have no one to protect them.
 But you can help change that.

 Over 750,000 predators are estimated to be online at any given moment.